Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Setup

 The Hamiltonian function and the Jacobi integral are equivalent integrals of motion, since

-As the Hamiltonian (and, equivalently, the Jacobi integral) is preserved along the solutions of the system, each trajectory lies on a $5$-dimensional energy manifold $M_h$ corresponding to some energy level $h$, that is, or, equivalently, on the level surface of the Jacobi integral
+As the Hamiltonian (and, equivalently, the Jacobi integral) is preserved along the solutions of the system, each trajectory lies on a $5$-dimensional energy manifold $M_c$ corresponding to some energy level $h=-c/2$, that is, \MR{or, equivalently, on the level surface of the Jacobi integral}

-The system has 5 equilibrium points, denoted $L_1, \dotsc, L_5$.
+\MR{The system has 5 equilibrium points, denoted $L_1, \dotsc, L_5$.
 Here we adopt the convention that $L_1$ is located between the primaries (see Figure~\ref{fig:SR3BP}).
 The equilibria $L_1,L_2,L_3$ are of Saddle $\times$ Center $\times$ Center -- linear stability type, and the equilibria $L_4,L_5$ are of Center $\times$ Center $\times$ Center -- linear stability type (provided that $\mu$ is less than Routh's critical value $\mu_{\textrm{cr}}$, which is always the case for the planets in our solar system).
+A general reference for the RTBP is~\cite{Sze}.}